DominikAngerer/StackoverflowJavaAnswers/src/main/java/com/dominikangerer/q29550820/ReadMe.md

 Hope it helps you out - otherwise please explain your problem in more detail and I will try to help you.

-Update------------
+**----------- Update ------------**

 Okay normally it's quite easy to cast a Json as you have it there in an normal `Object` - but the thing is inside the map (`clothes`) you have also a normal `String` value.
-For this purpose I would suggest you to enable the `Gson` functionality `@Expose` I will tell you why this would be a good idea.
+For this purpose I would suggest you to enable the `Gson` functionality `@Expose` I will tell you why this would be a good idea later.

 Let's start:
-I removed the `Clothes` class with a `Map<String, Object>` which `Gson` can easily deserialize - problem here was that the we also have the gender inside that map - but no big problem at all.
-I modified the Person class which now works with the `@Expose` annotation like this:
+I removed the `Clothes` class with a `Map<String, Object>` which `Gson` can easily deserialize - problem here was that the we also have the gender inside that map.
+I modified the Person class which now works like this:

 **Person v2:**

     package com.dominikangerer.q29550820;

     public class Person {
-    	@Expose
     	private String name;

-    	@Expose
     	private String lastName;

-    	@Expose
     	@SerializedName("clothes")
     	private Map<String, Object> clothesWrapper;